What Are House Spiders?

 Why do I have a house spider problem?

-As spiders are following their prey, they move indoors through spaces they find around windows and doors, through exterior walls, in holes in the roofline, or any other entry point they discover.
+As spiders follow their prey, they move indoors through spaces they find around windows and doors, through exterior walls, in holes in the roofline or any other entry point they discover.

 Where will I find house spiders?